NormalVR/Normcore-Documentation/src/realtime/synchronizing-custom-data.md

 }
 ```

-Here I’ve added a `[RealtimeModel]` attribute to signal to Normcore that this is a model class, this will be relevant in the next step.
+Here, I’ve added a `[RealtimeModel]` attribute to signal to Normcore that this is a model class.
+This will be relevant in the next step.
 Second, I’ve added a `[RealtimeProperty]` attribute to the color property.
 RealtimeProperty has three arguments:

 #### PropertyID

 The first is the property ID.
 This is a unique ID that is used by Normcore to identify this property among others when sending data to and from the server.
 The property ID needs to be unique, but only to this model.
 It does not have to be unique to the whole project.
 It's generally a good idea to always start at 1 for each model that you create.

-If you need to change the type of this property, you'll want to create a new property with a new property ID, and deprecate the existing one.
+If you need to change the type of this property, you'll want to create a new property with a new property ID and deprecate the existing one.
 This will ensure that newer versions of your application can still communicate with older versions.
 If you would like to delete this field altogether, make sure to retire its property ID so it is not reused for something else.
 Comment out the field and leave it in your source code so you can see previously used property IDs.

-#### Reliable / Unreliable
+#### Reliable / unreliable

 This marks whether the property should be synced reliably or unreliably.
-In general, if you plan to change a property very often (such as animating a color, or moving a transform), you should use an unreliable property.
+In general, if you plan to change a property very often (such as animating a color or moving a transform), you should use an unreliable property.
 Unreliable updates are not resent if they’re dropped in transit because it’s expected that another update is following shortly after.

-Reliable properties are good for things that you update once, but that should be resent if the packet is dropped in transit.
+Reliable properties are good for things that you update once and that should be resent if the packet is dropped in transit.
 This is great for state such as whether your game has started or not.
-When you change it, Normcore will ensure this value is synchronized between all clients and will make sure it is in sync before any newer reliable updates to are applied to the datastore.
+When you change it, Normcore will ensure that this value is synchronized between all clients and that it is in sync before any newer reliable updates to are applied to the datastore.

 #### Change Event

 The last option is an optional argument that specifies if you would like a change event added to the model.
-When this is set to true, a C# event is added that will fire when a property is changed locally or remotely.
+When this is set to true, a C# event is added; it will fire when a property is changed locally or remotely.
 This is a useful signal to update your scene to match the model.

 Now that we have our model defined, it’s time to compile it.
 Go back to Unity and highlight the `ColorSyncModel.cs` file in your project.
 The inspector should look something like this: